micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-33-rashi_en.md

 <b>And totally consumed offerings.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The <i>olah.</i>

 ### passuk 11
 <b>Shatter his adversaries at the loins.</b> Shatter his adversaries with a blow at the loins, as it is written, “Cause their loins to stumble always.”
 It was concerning those who challenged the priesthood that he said this.
 Another interpretation: <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>He foresaw that Chashmonai and his sons were destined to wage war with the Yevanim, so he prayed for them, as they were so few — the twelve sons of Chashmonai and Elazar against many myriads.
-This is why it is said, “Hachem, bless his wealth and accept his handiwork.”
+This is why it is said, “Adonoy, bless his wealth and accept his handiwork.”
 <b>And his enemies, so that they may not arise.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Shatter his adversaries and enemies, so that they may not gain ascendancy.

 ### passuk 12
 <b>Regarding Binyomin he said.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Because Levi’s blessing was concerned with the sacrificial services, and that of Binyomin with the construction of the Beis Hamikdosh in his territory, he placed them next to one another.
-And he placed Yossef after him [Binyomin] since, he, too, had the Tabernacle at Shiloh constructed in his territory, as it is said, “He was repulsed by the tent of Yossef, etc.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>And because the Eternal Sanctuary is more cherished than Shiloh, he therefore gave preference to Binyomin over Yossef.
+And he placed Yoseif after him [Binyomin] since, he, too, had the Tabernacle at Shiloh constructed in his territory, as it is said, “He was repulsed by the tent of Yoseif, etc.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>And because the Eternal Sanctuary is more cherished than Shiloh, he therefore gave preference to Binyomin over Yoseif.
 <b>He hovers protectively over him.</b> He covers and shields him.
 <b>Throughout the day.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Eternally — once Jerusalem was chosen, the Divine Presence did not rest anywhere else.
 <b>And He resides between his shoulders.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>At the pinnacle of his territory, the Beis Hamikdosh was constructed, except that it was twenty-three <i>amohs</i> below Eitam spring.
 It was there that David had intended to construct it, as stated in Shechitas Kodashim, [but] they remarked, ‘Let us descend a little, for it is written, “He resides between his shoulders” — nothing is pleasing, about the ox, more than his shoulders.’

 ### passuk 13
-<b>Blessed by Hachem is his land.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>For none of the tribal territories was as replete with bounty of every kind as Yossef’s territory.
+<b>Blessed by Adonoy is his land.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>For none of the tribal territories was as replete with bounty of every kind as Yoseif’s territory.
 <b>With the delight.</b> This denotes delight and sweetness.
 <b>And the deep waters.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>As the waters of the deep rise, and irrigate it from below. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>You find that, with all the tribes, Moshe’s blessing resembled Yaakov’s blessing.